All blog posts

 Trashtalk - Unburden the consumer

 In parts one and two of our Trashtalk miniseries, we already talked about the big players, recycling and the rules of thumb of ecodesign.
 But important questions remain - what about consumers?
-How can they still see the forest for the trees?
+How can they still see the wood for the trees ?
 Are compostable plastics greenwashing?
 We'll help sort it all out in Part Three.

 Are there any other myths related to packaging and recycling that can be dispelled?

 That's the perception of compostable packaging.
 We see a lot of litter.
-A response from industry is often that they are going to use compostable plastic.
-If consumers throw that away in nature, they're going to disappear.
-Of course, packaging is not designed to be thrown away in nature.
-That's a matter of mindset.
-So that answer "it's to stop littering" is lark and apekool.
+The industry's response is often to use compostable plastics.
+If consumers throw them away in nature, they'll disappear.
+Of course, packaging isn't designed to be thrown away in nature.
+It's a matter of mentality.
+So the answer, "it's to combat litter," is nonsense.
 We need to stop creating litter.
-Hence the intention to charge a deposit such that packaging should be in the collection scenario.
-Of that compostable packaging they say you can throw it in the GFT, but I can tell you that that packaging will be banned in the GFT.
-Compostable plastics will be banned in the GFT bin.
+Hence the intention to charge a deposit so that packaging can be collected.
+People say you can throw compostable packaging in the organic waste bin, but I can tell you that those packages will be banned from the organic waste bin.
+Compostable plastics will be banned from the organic waste bin.

 Why?
 Two reasons.
 First, the tests to determine whether the plastic is compostable are done on a laboratory scale.
-It has been observed in real life that the decomposition process does not proceed as desired.
-After those weeks in the composting plant, pieces of compostable plastic can still be found.
-Then when the organic waste bin arrives at the composting plant, it is ground up and aerated and these products prevent the latter process.
-And then one last reason, some consumers who are not always so clever and throw regular plastics in the GFT as well.
-One gets contamination from non-compostable plastics.
-That is why VLAKO said they are forbidden.
-They also obviously don't belong in the PMD bag.
-Because that goes to the sorting plants for the story of recycling.
-In other words packaging made from compostable plastics don't belong anywhere and will be burned.
+It has been established in real life that the decomposition process doesn't proceed as desired.
+After those weeks in the composting facility, you still find pieces of compostable plastic.
+Then, when the organic waste bin arrives at the composting facility, it's ground and aerated, and those products hinder this final process.
+And finally, some consumers aren't always so smart and throw regular plastics in the organic waste bin as well.
+This results in contamination from non-compostable plastics.
+That's why VLAKO has declared them banned.
+Of course, they don't belong in the PMD (PMD) bag.
+Because that bag goes to the sorting facility for recycling.
+In other words, packaging made from compostable plastics doesn't belong anywhere and is incinerated.
 Pure greenwashing.

 "We need to stop creating additional litter."